Shivam1303/Shivam1303/README.md

 # Hey folks! 👋

-Software dev building scalable and high-performance applications
+Dev building cool and high-performance applications

 ### 🚀 What I Do
 - **Optimizing web performance** for a seamless user experience.